 Most professional chefs have an idea of what their ideal kitchen looks like, however building a kitchen from scratch is rarely an option.
-Nevertheless, with the right commercial kitchen appliances, there are ways to maximise your existing space, make it cost-effective, and get the kit you need to do your job successfully.
+Nevertheless, by choosing the right commercial catering equipment and 'heavy-duty' kitchen appliances, there are ways to maximise your existing space, make it cost-effective and manage your processes more efficiently.
 Take a look below for the most important factors to consider when selecting kitchen equipment.

 Will your catering equipment be able to meet demand and produce food in the quantities you require?

 As well as the size and quality of the kit, also consider its power capabilities.
 Less powerful equipment is unlikely to be able to keep up, while you could end up shelling out more on maintenance costs due to regular breakdowns.

 Discover the benefits of a commercial combi oven >>

 When it comes to kitchen equipment, rather than focusing on the up-front expense, it pays to consider the whole lifetime cost.

 Commercial kitchens consume approximately 2.5 times more energy per square foot than any other commercial space.
 However, significant savings can be achieved by using energy-efficient appliances.
 Indeed, energy efficient kitchen equipment could result in a 20% reduction on your utility bills, delivering savings that drive straight to your bottom line.

 Does your equipment meet current and impending legislative requirements?

 Minimum Energy Performance Standards (MEPS) is legislation that could actually save your business money.